Clock and percent icons over major currency pairs

 No‑swap / “Islamic” accounts

 Some accounts remove swaps and replace them with a fixed administration fee after a grace period.
 Read the small print: which symbols, how many days free, what fee kicks in, and how large positions are handled.
-This can be great for swing traders, or not, depending on the fee table.
+This can be great for swing traders—or not—depending on the fee table.

 Dividends, metals, indices & crypto